 Angela Gallagher Tillman

 Angela Gallagher Tillman is a dedicated and highly skilled professional in the energy and oil and gas industry, currently serving as Security Supervisor at Rival Services, LLC in Fort Morgan, Colorado.
 With over seven years of experience in the sector, Angela’s career journey is both inspiring and unconventional.
-She began her professional life as a kindergarten teacher, where her interest in safety first emerged.
+She began her professional life at 15, working in healthcare with the Alzheimer's population, moving into end-stage hospice.
+Needing a change, she began her education at GCU to become a Special Education teacher and taught Kindergarten, where her interest in safety first emerged.
 A chance meeting at a coffee shop drew her curiosity for the energy sector, where her passion for safety could be fully realized.
 Since then, she has built a career that blends security and safety, progressing from hands-on field roles to supervising large teams and critical operational safety programs.
 Angela is recognized for her exceptional accountability, attention to detail, and commitment to compliance.
 She began her career at Rival Services as a security guard working directly with field teams, quickly advancing to supervise a team of 40.
-She manages OSHA programs, First Aid/CPR training, emergency coordination with local authorities, site safety assessments, and team scheduling and development.
-Soon, she will transition into the role of Safety and Security Manager, expanding her leadership responsibilities to oversee safety and security operations across multiple worksites.
+She enforces OSHA programs, First Aid/CPR training, emergency coordination with local authorities, site safety assessments, and team scheduling and development.
+She is evolving in her role and hoping to expand her impact within the company.
 Her work ensures that all personnel return home safely each day—a mission she considers the most rewarding part of her career.
 Outside of her professional endeavors, Angela is an avid creator and family-oriented individual.
 She enjoys cake decorating, traveling, and DIYs, combining her love of creativity with quality time spent with loved ones.
 Angela also holds an Associate of Science in Criminal Justice and Corrections from Florida Metropolitan University, and she is known for her ability to integrate hands-on safety training with strategic oversight, fostering a culture of accountability, safety, and teamwork in every role she undertakes.

 • CPR Instructor